 - Not eligible for most sign-up offers

 The most popular prepaid card available to UK customers is Paysafecard, which has been around since 2000.
 There is no need for registering an account with Paysafecard, as customers can instead buy whichever card they want.
 For example, Paysafecard’s come in denominations of £10, £25, £50, £75 and £100.
-A 16-digit pin code is used to verify payments and the only fees that you will incur come when making refunds or when failing to use the funds within 12 months of purchasing.
+A 16-digit pin code is used to verify payments, and the only fees you will incur come when making refunds or when failing to use the funds within 12 months of purchasing.

 - Very secure payment method

 - Instant deposits

 - No need for an account